derekjchow/kelvin/tests/uvm/README.md

     ```
 3. The Verilog file will be generated at:
     `bazel-bin/hdl/chisel/src/coralnpu/RvvCoreMiniVerificationAxi.sv`
-4. Copy this generated `RvvCoreMiniVerificationAxi.sv` file to the `rtl/` directory within this testbench structure.
+4. Copy this generated `RvvCoreMiniVerificationAxi.sv` file to the `rtl/`
+    directory within this testbench structure.

-## Generating the Test Binary (program.bin)
+## Generating the Test Binary (program.elf)

-The test program run by the DUT needs to be compiled and converted to a flat binary format.
+The test program run by the DUT needs to be compiled to an elf format.

 1. Navigate to the CoralNPU HW repository root:
     ```bash
     cd /path/to/your/coralnpu/hw/repo
     ```
-2. Navigate to the example test directory:
+2. Run the Bazel build command to compile the test program:
     ```bash
-    cd tests/cocotb/tutorial
+    bazel build //tests/cocotb/tutorial:coralnpu_v2_program
     ```
-    *(Note: Adapt this path if using a different test program)*
-3. Compile the test program (this typically generates `program.elf`):
-    ```bash
-    make
-    ```
-4. Convert the ELF file to a binary file using `llvm-objcopy-17`, extracting only the `.text` section. **Note:** Ensure the path to `llvm-objcopy-17` is correct for your environment.
-    ```bash
-    llvm-objcopy-17 -O binary --only-section=.text -S program.elf program.bin
-    ```
-5. The `program.bin` file is generated in the current directory (`tests/cocotb/tutorial`).
+3. The `coralnpu_v2_program.elf` file is generated in the bazel output
+    directory.
-6. Copy this `program.bin` file to the `bin/` directory of this UVM testbench structure (or update the `TEST_BINARY` path in the `Makefile` or run command).
+4. Copy this `coralnpu_v2_program.elf` file to the `bin/` directory of this
+    UVM testbench structure (or update the `TEST_ELF` path in the `Makefile` or
+    run command).

 ## Directory Structure